Skip to content

 Without ae_preferences_dir, RenderQueueItem.templates and OutputModule.templates return an empty list, and RenderQueue.add() raises (it needs the default templates to build the new item's settings).
 The settings of items already in the queue remain available through OutputModule.settings and RenderQueueItem.settings either way.

-Other color management settings (color_management_system, lut_interpolation_method, ocio_configuration_file, working_gamma, linearize_working_space, linear_blending, compensate_for_scene_referred_profiles) remain read/write as they do not depend on embedded ICC data.
+Other color management settings (color_management_system, lut_interpolation_method, ocio_configuration_file, working_gamma, linearize_working_space, linear_blending, compensate_for_scene_referred_profiles) are read/write and depend on no embedded ICC data.

 Essential Properties